Skip to main content

 (7) "Living in own household" means that:

-(a) The individual has ownership interest or life estate in the home; or,
+(a) The individual has ownership interest or life estate in the home;

-(b) The individual is liable for payment of any part of a rental charge; or,
+(b) The individual is liable for payment of any part of a rental charge;

-(c) The individual pays a pro-rated share of living expenses; or,
+(c) The individual pays a pro-rated share of living expenses; or

 (d) The individual lives in a non-institutional care situation.

-(8) "Non-institutional care situation" means that:
+(8) "Non-institutional care situation" means:

-(a) The individual has been placed by a public or private agency under a specific program of protective placement; and,
+(a) The individual has been placed by a public or private agency under a specific program of protective placement;

-(b) The placement is in a private household that is licensed or otherwise approved by the state to provide protective care; and,
+(b) The placement is in a private household that is licensed or otherwise approved by the state to provide protective care;

-(c) The placing agency retains responsibility for continuing supervision of the need for placement and of the services provided; and,
+(c) The placing agency retains responsibility for continuing supervision of the need for placement and of the services provided; and

 (d) The individual, the placing agency, or some other party pays for the services provided, or has a written agreement to pay for the services provided.

-(9) "Presumed maximum value" is one-third the value of the individual income standard, as set forth in rule 5160:1-3-03.5 of the Administrative Code, plus twenty dollars.
+(9) "Presumed maximum value" is one-third of the value of the individual income standard, as set forth in rule 5160:1-3-03.5 of the Administrative Code, plus twenty dollars.

 (11) "Shelter" means living quarters for an individual in the individual's permanent living arrangement.